BushelScript/help/website/docs/ref/specifiers.md

 Absolute Positioning form specifies a single element according to its ordinal position within a container.

-**No identifying objects**, but the selection varies based on the positioning used.
+**No identifying items**, but the selection varies based on the positioning used.

 The choice of `first`, `middle`, `last` or `some` affects the meaning of the specifier: